decred/dcrdocs/docs/getting-started/dcrd-and-dcrwallet-cli-arguments.md

-            `--logdir=`                                | Directory to log output. (default: `~/.dcrwallet/logs`) `--profile=`                               | Enable HTTP profiling this interface/port `--memprofile=`                            | Write mem profile to the specified file `--rollbacktest`                           | Rollback testing is a simnet testing mode that eventually stops wallet and examines wtxmgr database integrity
+            `--logdir=`                                | Directory to log output. (default: `~/.dcrwallet/logs`) `--profile=`                               | Enable HTTP profiling this interface/port `--memprofile=`                            | Write mem profile to the specified file `--walletpass=`                            | The public wallet password -- Only required if the wallet was created with one
-            `--automaticrepair`                        | Attempt to repair the wallet automatically if a database inconsistency is found
-            `--walletpass=`                            | The public wallet password -- Only required if the wallet was created with one
             `--promptpass`                             | The private wallet password is prompted for at start up, so the wallet starts unlocked without a time limit
             `--pass=`                                  | The private wallet passphrase